sisoe24/Hammerspoon-Nukepy-Launcher/README.md

 nuke:bindHotkeys({{"ctrl", "shift"}, "z"})     -- add hotkey
 nuke:addDirectory("/path/to/nuke_scripts")
-nuke:addDirectory("/other/path/scripts", true) -- parse recursevily inside path nuke:returnFocus = false                       -- do not return focus on starting app
+nuke:addDirectory("/other/path/scripts", true) -- parse recursevily inside path nuke:returnFocus = false                       -- optional: if you do not want to return focus on starting app
 ```

 ## API Overview